nikunj410/nikunj410.github.io/_pages/science.md

     heading: "Climate Adaptation"
     content:
      |
       As the climate changes, many species are forced to move polewards.
 However, this poses a risk to species with limited dispersal capacity that are slow to track the climate.
-Alternatively, a species may adapt to the local climate, which can potentially buffer against species extinction.
+Alternatively, a species may adapt to the local climate, which can buffer against species extinction.
       Therefore, to understand species' response to climate change, we are building process-based hierarchical Bayesian models to identify the genetic basis of local adaptation.
 Our statistical method offers two advantages over traditional phenomenological statistical models.
 First, we provide a rigorous framework to probabilistically estimate genetic variation from noisy and incomplete genetic data, e.g., RAD and low-coverage genome sequencing.
 Second, we use a demographic evolutionary model to partition the genetic variation into adaptive and non-adaptive components.

        For more, see:

-       Goel, Nikunj, Christen M. Bossu, Justin J. Van Ee, Erika Zavaleta, Kristen C. Ruegg, and Mevin B. Hooten.
-"Identifying genomic adaptation to local climate using a mechanistic evolutionary model." bioRxiv (2024)
+       **Goel, Nikunj**, Christen M. Bossu, Justin J. Van Ee, Erika Zavaleta, Kristen C. Ruegg, and Mevin B. Hooten. ["Identifying genomic adaptation to local climate using a mechanistic evolutionary model."](#) bioRxiv (2024)

   - image: "/assets/images/science-img1.png"
     heading: "Biological invasions"